Eatme8/Health-Code-Simulator/README.md

 3) record 粤康码 and save as 111.mp4 to the same path

-4) screenshot 粤康码 and save as 111.jpg to the same path
+4) screenshot check-in success and save as 111.jpg to the same path

 5) open Server_v1.6.1_apkpure.com, start it and click the link, then click the page